WebAssembly/WASI/README.md

 the witx IDL, and it is now widely used.
 Its major influences are POSIX and CloudABI.

-[WASI 0.2] is a modular collection of APIs defined with the [Wit IDL], incorporating many of the lessons learned from Preview 1, including support for a wider range of source languages, modularity, a more expressive type system, and virtualizability.
+[WASI 0.2] (Preview 2) is a modular collection of APIs defined with the [Wit IDL], incorporating many of the lessons learned from WASI 0.1, including support for a wider range of source languages, modularity, a more expressive type system, and virtualizability.